 Nominations and Elections Committee

+Research and Practice Grants Committee

+Webinar Committee

 Section 2.
 Standing Committee Functions.

-The standing committees are those committees constituted to perform a continuing function essential to the ongoing organizational structure of the Association, and remain in existence for the life of the Association.
+The standing committees are those committees constituted to perform a continuing function essential to the ongoing organizational structure of the Association and remain in existence for the life of the Association.
 Standing committees can only be changed in the bylaws of the Association.
+Chairpersons must be active members of SACES and shall be appointed by the SACES President-Elect.
+Functions and formal reporting procedures are delineated in the SACES Operational Manual.

 Section 3.
 Committee Functions.